The Viking world was full of symbols, many of which have become very popular symbols for Viking tattoos (I may have one or two).

 Svefnthorn – ‘sleep horn’ in Old Norse – was a spell that the Vikings used to place someone into a deep sleep.

 The symbol used to represent the spell varies from source to source, and it is unclear if the symbol played a physical role in the spell, or simply represented it.
+The image below is a modern representation that is not found in the Viking world.

 This variation may have indicated variations in the application of the spell, which sometimes seems to have been used in jest, and at other times to disable serious adversaries.